 Italian Plum Trees: Varieties, Plant Guide & Ideal Care

-Plums make for a tasty treat, whether they are incorporated into desserts or enjoyed straight from the tree.
-With numerous types of plum trees available, you can easily cultivate them in your own backyard.
+Plums are a delightful treat, whether incorporated into desserts or enjoyed freshly picked from the tree.
+There is a wide selection of plum trees available, making it feasible to cultivate them in your own yard.

 A particular favorite is the oddly shaped Italian or European plum loved for its sweeter taste.